sts10/generated-wordlists/readme.markdown

 The words contained in these word lists are taken from two sources: [Google Books Ngram data](https://storage.googleapis.com/books/ngrams/books/datasetsv3.html) and [Wikipedia](https://www.wikipedia.org/), via [a Wikipedia word frequency project](https://github.com/IlyaSemenov/wikipedia-word-frequency/).

-This project has no association with either Google, Wikipedia, or the creators of the Wikipedia frequency project cited above.
+This project has no association with Google, Wikipedia, or the creators of the Wikipedia frequency project cited above.
 Neither Google, Wikipedia, nor the creators of the Wikipedia word frequency project cited above endorses this project.

 <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-sa/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/">Creative Commons Attribution-ShareAlike 4.0 International License</a>.